It all began with a simple need: to understand how we move through a universe we live inside but never see.

 Once we understand this, we worry less about what consciousness and free will mean in theory, and instead pay attention to how we interact: how we create our perceptions and influence what’s around us in each moment.

 The Abstractionist Movement continues with you.
-In a place where billions of us perceive uniquely every day, we need better ways of navigating that complexity.
-The tools you now carry change how you participate.
+In a world where billions of us interpret everything differently every day, we need better ways of living through that complexity.

 My parents tell me that before I could speak, I’d grab their faces with both hands and make sounds directly into their eyes, desperate to be understood.
 I’ve spent decades since learning what that toddler couldn’t know: all meaning lives inside.

-Why did I dedicate so much of my life to this project?
-The face-grabbing toddler and the cartographer of hidden dimensions are the same person, spending a lifetime closing the same gap.
+Why did I dedicate so much to this project?
+The face-grabbing toddler and the grown man mapping hidden dimensions are the same person, spending a lifetime moved by his own incompleteness.

 Welcome to the Blue Space.